Chronic Fatigue Syndrome:

-Depression and a deterioration in the quality of life are possible consequences of chronic fatigue syndrome (CFS).
+Depression and a deterioration in the quality of life are possible consequences of chronic fatigue syndrome (CFS/ME).
 Consult a healthcare professional if your weariness prevents you from participating completely in your employment, studies, or other activities.

 Causes: